Kitware/tangelo/docs/python-services.rst

 Note that *all arguments are passed as strings.*  This is due to the way URLs and associated web technologies work - the URL itself is simply a string, so it is chunked up into tokens which are then sent to the server.
 These arguments must therefore be cast to appropriate types at run time.
-The ``@tangelo.types`` decorator offers a convenient way to perform this type casting automatically, but of course you can do it manually within the service itself if it is necessary.
+The :py:func:`tangelo.types` decorator offers a convenient way to perform this type casting automatically, but of course you can do it manually within the service itself if it is necessary.

 Generally speaking, the web endpoints exposed by Tangelo for each Python file are not meant to be visited directly in a web browser; instead, they provide